maptimelex/d3-mapping/README.md

 }
 ```

-And we've appended two new methods to our selected group of SVG paths, an [_.on()_ method](https://github.com/mbostock/d3/wiki/Selections#on) which adds a listener to the objects.
+Within the JavaScript, we've appended two new methods to our selected group of SVG paths, an [_.on()_ method](https://github.com/mbostock/d3/wiki/Selections#on) which adds a listener to the objects.
 In this case, we're listening for a 'mouseover' and and 'mouseout' event.

 ```javascript
 svg.append('g')